Graduate student resources

 Thesis Details and Forms

-The thesis takes six hours to complete in your last two semesters before graduation.
+The thesis takes six hours to complete in the last two semesters before graduation and is available to both Communication Studies and Strategic Communication students.

 Beginning your thesis